Potassium humate enhances drought and stress resistance of crops

-- Potassium humate plays a significant role in alleviating agricultural drought hazards.
+Potassium humate plays a significant role in enhancing drought and stress resistance of crops.

 Second, improve the cold resistance of crops